lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/strategy.md

 Cons:
 - Code is bloated with extra classes and interfaces:
-  - If you only have a couple of algorithms and they rarely change (adding/removing), there’s no real reason to overcomplicate the program
+  - If you only have a couple of algorithms and they rarely change (adding/removing), there's no real reason to overcomplicate the program
   - You can use functional type that lets you implement strategy classes as anonymous functions without defining extra classes.
 - Clients must be aware of the differences between strategies to be able to select a proper one.